Skip to main content

 • Troubleshooting tasks in Portfolio Manager, like building set-up, data entry, report submissions, and timelines.

 Office hours are held remotely.
-To schedule an appointment, email benchmarkinghelp@phila.gov.
+To schedule an appointment, use the Bookings page or email benchmarkinghelp@phila.gov.

 Eligibility and process